IanBurke1/GraphTheoryProject/README.md

 ```

 # Conclusion
 Neo4j is very useful and powerful graph database that can store and present data efficiently.
+It basically is like a white board where you are in control of the design with a marker.
+There are many ways to go about with creating the database.
 I was able to load all the csv files into neo4j without any problems.
 I was able to create labels and relationships between the nodes.
 The biggest obstacle was the time slots and their relationship with modules, rooms, groups and lecturers.
 I decided to make each day of the week a node and each hour a node instead of having a day node with each hour as properties.
 Trying to create relationships in one query was difficult when you are trying to link specific groups, lecturers, modules, days and times together.
+Working with timetables is tricky enough but I would definitely use Neo4j again and for future reference.

 # References
 - Neo4j Cypher clauses: http://neo4j.com/docs/developer-manual/current/cypher/clauses/